mroderick/plete/.github/PULL_REQUEST_TEMPLATE.md

 #### Contributor declaration

-- [ ] I've read and followed the [contributing document](CONTRIBUTING.md)
+- [ ] I've read and followed the [contributing document](CONTRIBUTING.md).
 - [ ] The code I am submitting is mine to submit and is done so under the license of this repository.
-- [ ] Where features have been changed, there are tests and documentation to accompany the entire contribution
+- [ ] Where features have been changed, there are tests and documentation to accompany the entire contribution.